shapiro-lab/semper-recode/docs/_build/_sources/usage.rst.txt

 .. py:method:: process_sequence(self)

-        Uses the nucleotide sequence input through the constructor and returns the modified sequence with lower efficiency (if any).
+        Return the modified sequence with lower efficiency (if possible) of the nucleotide sequence.
+        Loop through modify_TIS_in_frame() and modify_TIS_out_of_frame() to ensure there's no out-of-frame internal AUG and that the expressional level is the lowest possible

     :returns: The modified sequence with lower TIS efficiency (if any).
     :rtype: str